 About Us

 Smart Justice is a nonprofit, independent publication and podcast that covers the pursuit of better outcomes on justice system-related issues, such as child welfare, incarceration, and juvenile justice.
-Our coverage is solutions-oriented, focusing on the innovative ways in which communities are solving issues and the lessons that have been learned as a result of successes and challenges.
+Our coverage is solutions-oriented, focusing on the innovative ways in which communities are solving issues and the lessons that are being learned as a result of successes and challenges.

 logo